 School of the Arts School Counseling Department

-The SOA Counseling Department has been named a RAMP Program.
+The SOA Counseling Department was named a RAMP Program 2015-2021.
 This is a national recognition by the American School Counseling Association.
-We are the first in CCSD to receive this prestigious national award.
+We were the first in CCSD to receive this prestigious national award.

 Vision of SOA School Counseling Department